SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 -a---            9/8/2023 12:51 PM    171853217792 Ubuntu.vhdx
 ```

 This example exports all WSL2 distributions to a directory named `D:\backup`, using VHD format.
-It
-uses the **Passthru** parameter to return the `System.IO.FileInfo` objects for the created files.

 ## PARAMETERS